Bimonrchyo/Introduction-to-cyber-security-bootcamp-CISCO/README.md

 There is a lot professional certifications for Cybersecurity, some common certifications are: <br>
 - **Cisco Certified Support Technician (CCST) Cybersecurity** <br>
   This is beginner certification intended for high school and early college students.
+- **CompTIA Security+** <br>
+  Beginner Cybersecurity certification that meet the requirements of the US department of Defense Directive, it's important for anyone if wanna work in Cybersecurity Professionals for federal government
+- **EC Council Certified Ethical Hacker (CEH)** <br>
+  This ceritification is tests your understanding and knowledge of how to find weaknesses and vulnerabilities in target system using knowledge and the same tool as hacker but in a legitimate and lawful manner.
+- **ISC2 Certified Information Systems Security Professional (CISSP)** <br>
+  The most popular certification about Cybersecurity, To take the exam, you must have at least five years of relevant industry experience.
+- **Cisco Certified CyberOps Associate** <br>
+  This certification validates the skills required for associate level Cybersecurity analysts in a security operations center.